How To Reduce Fear For Autistic Children

-Oh and make sure your solution doesn’t inadvertently involve another fear.
-A common example of this is “Go and tell the teacher” or “Find someone to help you” - both of these things can be terrifying in and of themselves, even more so than the original threat that the kid is trying to get away from.
+Make sure your solution doesn’t inadvertently involve another fear as well.
+A common example of this is “Go and tell the teacher” or “Find someone to help you” – both of these things can be terrifying in and of themselves, even more so than the original threat that the child is trying to get away from.

 4. Investigate the threat